einar-saukas/ZX0/README.md

-The provided **ZX0** decompressor routines in assembly Z80 are fairly small (the standard version is 81 bytes only), reasonably fast, easily portable to different platforms since they only use main registers BC, DE, HL, A and optionally A' (the ZX81 variant uses PUSH/POP instead), consume very little stack space and does not require additional decompression buffer.
+The provided **ZX0** decompressor routines in assembly Z80 are fairly small (the standard version is 81 bytes only), reasonably fast, easily portable to different platforms since they only use main registers BC, DE, HL, A and optionally A' (use a backwards variant to avoid using A'), consume very little stack space and does not require additional decompression buffer.

 The provided **ZX0** decompressor in C writes the output file while reading the